NoLieNoSean/NoNotes/README.md

 https://nolienosean.github.io/NoNotes/

-Notes from my undergraduate studies at CMI, with additional contributions from Karan and Aniruda.
+This is where my notes live.

-These are written primarily for personal use; I make no claims about their quality, completeness, or accuracy.
+These are written for personal use; I make no claims about their quality, completeness, or accuracy.
+You are free to use the contents of the repo in whatever way you please.

-Pull requests are welcome!